 - Attentive to details and accuracy

-- Ability to understand and comply with rules, regulations and policies.
+- Able to understand and comply with rules, regulations and policies.

-- Ability to present oral and written information about services to community agencies.
+- Able to present oral and written information about services to community agencies.

 Mental and Physical Abilities:

 - Ability to work under pressure and tight deadlines.

 - Ability to mediate problems/issues to find a workable win-win solution to the situation.

 - Ability to work efficiently in a politically charged environment.

 - Ability to read, analyze and interpret professional periodicals and journals, technical procedures and government regulations.